 Consumer preferences often change after a crisis – and not just temporarily.
 Post-SARS, for example, fresh produce became important to Chinese customers and there was an increased interest in brands projecting an image of quality and reliability.

-Analysts are predicting shifts in consumer behavior post-coronavirus with an even greater focus on physical health and mental wellbeing.3 Some of these shifts are already occurring in China as COVID-19 restrictions are lifted.
+Analysts are predicting shifts in consumer behaviour post-coronavirus with an even greater focus on physical health and mental wellbeing.3 Some of these shifts are already occurring in China as COVID-19 restrictions are lifted.

-• Quality: 70% of Chinese consumers plan to increase spending immediately after lockdown but expect to be more selective over the longer term, signaling interest in quality over quantity.4
+- Quality: 70% of Chinese consumers plan to increase spending immediately after lockdown but expect to be more selective over the longer term, signalling interest in quality over quantity.4

 Recommendations